vga-group/taa-kdop-optimizer/README.md

 This repo contains two tools for precalculating optimized k-DOP axis sets, as used in the paper [k-DOP Clipping: Robust Ghosting Mitigation in Temporal Antialiasing](https://doi.org/10.1145/3681758.3697996) (to appear in SIGGRAPH Asia 2024 Technical Communications).
+There's also copy/pastable k-DOP clipping shader code in `kdop_clipping.glsl`.

 ## Building